 The best motor is the one that meets the application requirements.
 However, when both servo motors and stepper motors satisfy the basic requirements of a positioning application, it's important to have a deeper understanding of the two technologies to make an informed decision.

-In this blog post, we will summarize the differences between servo motor systems and stepper motor systems, then show how advances in stepper motor technology are closing the gap.
+In this blog post, we will summarize the differences between servo motor systems and stepper motor systems.

 Let's start with a quick comparison of the two motor technologies.

-Although servo motors and stepper motors both use permanent magnets in the rotor and electromagnets in the stator to generate motion, and they both require drive circuits, there are fundamental differences in their design.
-The next section will explain how these fundamental differences affect their performance.
+Although servo motors and stepper motors both use permanent magnets in the rotor and require drive circuits to operate, there are fundamental differences in their design that lead to differences in performance.

-A stepper motor can be commanded to move to a position, stop, then hold, while a servo motor needs to "hunt" for the target position with encoder feedback and use "servo lock" to generate holding torque.
-This difference in performance comes from the existence or absence of an encoder and the number of poles.
+A stepper motor can be commanded to move to a position, stop, then hold, while a servo motor needs to "hunt" for the target position with encoder feedback.
+The first major difference that you'll notice is that the servo motor's requirement for an encoder increases the motor length.

-A servo motor design (shown above) uses a radially magnetized rotor instead of teeth (shown below), which is the main reason servo motors have significantly fewer poles.
-The low number of poles also requires the use of encoder feedback to minimize error, which increases the motor body length.
+A servo motor (shown above) uses a radially magnetized rotor instead of teeth (shown below), which is the main reason servo motors have significantly fewer poles.
+The low number of poles also requires the use of encoder feedback to minimize error.

 A servo motor design typically uses a rotor with 2~8 poles and a 3-phase stator (U, V, W).
 Its rotor is radially magnetized with segmented permanent magnets instead of axially magnetized like a stepper motor.